 Premier Appraisal Group, Inc. is owned and operated by Ellise Dodge, with assistance from freelance fee appraisers and administrative personnel when necessary.
-The Company performs single- and multi-family, condo, cooperative and vacant land appraisals in Westchester, Putnam, Dutchess, Rockland, Orange, Bronx, Queens and New York Counties in New York, as well as Fairfield County, Connecticut and Southwest Florida.
+The Company performs single- and multi-family, condo, cooperative and vacant land appraisals in Westchester, Putnam, Dutchess, Rockland, Orange, Ulster, Sullivan, Bronx, Queens and New York Counties in New York, as well as Fairfield County, Connecticut and Southwest Florida.
 The Company also handles consulting assignments and many other areas of residential valuation analysis.

 Ms. Dodge became a Licensed Real Estate Broker in 2005 and holds the ABR (Accredited Buyer Representative), SRES (Seniors Real Estate Specialist), REOS (Real-Estate Owned Specialist), SFR (Short Sale & Foreclosure Resource) and CNE (Certified Negotiation Expert) designations.
 From 2007-2010, she also managed approximately 50 rental units for an out-of-state landlord.
 She currently owns several investment properties throughout the country.

 Ms. Dodge graduated Magna Cum Laude from Concordia College in 2012 with a Bachelors Degree in Behavioral Science.
 Her interests are traveling, reading and all things real estate.
 She lives in Westchester County, NY and Charlotte County, FL with her family.

 A real estate appraisal is the act of developing an unbiased opinion of value for a property, as of a specific date.
 An appraisal is based on research of market conditions, the gathering and sound analysis of data, and the appraiser’s knowledge, experience, and professional judgment.
 Though it can be communicated verbally, an appraisal is typically a written report.